outside-docs/career-ladder/engineer1.md

 ## Debugging & Monitoring
 - Debugs straightforward issues in their primary system
-- Writes bug reports that are clear, concise, with reproducible steps
+- Writes bug reports that are clear, concise, and with reproducible steps
-- Monitors their team's alert channels and knows where in the code that alert fired from
+- Monitors their team's alert channels and locates the source of the alert in the codebase
 - Tunes alerts to reduce noise at the direction of the larger team

 ## Example activity breakdown